openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Transmitters have metadata describing their configuration:

+version

+> OPTIONAL.
+A string representation of a decimal number including a decimal point and at least one number after the decimal point even if it is 0.
+This indicates the version of the specification the Transmitter adheres to.
+The version number is determined according to the Versioning ({{VERSIONING}}) specification.
+The version number of the current specification is "1.0".
+If the `version` field is missing in the Transmitter Configuration Metadata, then the version number is assumed to be "0.1".

 issuer

 > REQUIRED.
 URL using the https scheme with no query or fragment component